anishmashankar/storm-project/README.md

 # Calculation of TopN Hashtags in real time using Apache Storm
 ## Introduction
-I have takes the course [ud381 - Real Time Analytics with Apache Storm](https://www.udacity.com/course/real-time-analytics-with-apache-storm--ud381)  on udacity in the summer of 2015.
+I have taken the course [ud381 - Real Time Analytics with Apache Storm](https://www.udacity.com/course/real-time-analytics-with-apache-storm--ud381)  on udacity in the summer of 2015.
 With it, I created a project that calculates trending hashtags on a twitter stream.
 The trending hashtags are shown as a word cloud on a web application powered by [Flask](http://flask.pocoo.org) and [d3.js](http://d3js.org/).
 The communication between Storm and the web application located in the viz folder, is done using [redis](http://redis.io).

 ## Steps to set up
 Before you can run this project on storm, you will need some API keys that twitter provides.
 For that, an